knpuniversity/easyadminbundle/knpu/form-layout.md

 to change the field types or adding a custom form theme to control how the individual fields look.

 But, what about the form *layout*?
-Like, what I wanted to put the email & full name fields in a section that floats to the left, and these other two fields in a section that floats to the right?
+Like, what if I wanted to put the email & full name fields in a section that floats to the left, and these other two fields in a section that floats to the right?